 And finally one from a mom.
 “I would just like to say thank you.
 Because of you, my daughter was brave enough to tell me her thoughts!
 Thanks for your work!”

 These parents are not “bad people” but probably just naive and don’t really know what to say or how to fix the issue.
 It seems insurmountable and most really do think the kid “will get over it.”
-But seeing kid’s responses gives all of us a different perspective from their point of view and allows you to see and understand their fears about telling.
-Because we always wonder afterwards and feel devastating regret and guilt.
+But seeing kids’ responses gives all of us a different perspective from their point of view and allows us to see and understand their fears about telling.
+Because we always wonder afterward and feel devastating regret and guilt.